William G. Moseley

 MUSI 131 - African Music

 MUSI 72 - African Music Ensemble and MUSI 73 - African Music Ensemble and African music-instruction courses (drum, flute, voice).
-These participation and instruction courses are typically one credit per semester, and may be included on African Studies concentration plans when four credits are accumulated.
+These participation and instruction courses earn credit by participating in consecutive semesters, as outlined in the Music department catalog copy.
+They may be included on African Studies concentration plans when four credits are accumulated.

 Political Science topics course- African Politics